psyfix/Offensive-Security-Notes/PWNDOC.md

 ```
 Features
 1. API GET REQUEST to: /api/audits
+2. Then pull all the audits (company names to create companies column)
-2. Then pull all the audit
+3. Then pull all the audit findings
-3. Graph.
-4.
+4. Then calculate the cvss scores for each finding using (CVSS31.calculateCVSSFromVector)
+5. Then convert scores to severities and enter in chart.
 ```
 ![[Pasted image 20240308124232.png]]